 - ½ teaspoon pink salt sodium nitrite (optional)

 - Tart crab apples or other apples peeled and diced to yield 2 cups (8 oz)

 - ½ cup cognac or brandy

-- ½ tsp kosher salt
+- ½ teaspoon kosher salt plus more to taste

 - High heat cooking oil as needed for browning the livers

 Leeching the liver

 - Cover the pieces of liver in cold water to cover by twice their volume, put a lid on the container, and refrigerate for 24 hours, changing the water, 2 times during the process or as often as you can remember.
 Consider setting a timer.